dom8509/logseq_pkm/pages/Quit Porn and Get Rich (Readwise).md

 		- ((628a4921-ba93-4a23-ac8b-2463a0d39e06))
 	- We are able to get an erection and have sex only thanks to the powerful release of dopamine [10] .
 A period of abstinence from pornography and sexual arousal can regenerate the receptors in the brain and can allow us to once again become satisfied with the normal doses of dopamine secreted before or during intercourse with a woman.
 (Location 228) id:: 6282855a-2e86-4016-a3a3-e1a9f12cdc55
 		- Durch Dopamin haben wir ein Verlangen nach Sex und bekommen eine Erektion.
-Nach einer Abstinez von Pornografie und sexuellen Simuli
+Nach einer Abstinez von Pornografie und sexuellen Simuli können sich die Rezeptoren regenerieren und werden wieder empfänglich für normale Dosen an Dopanin.
 	- The longer someone has used porn and the higher quality it was, the longer the detox period will take.
 (Location 232) id:: 6282855a-6513-4103-928c-d96e7129b39e
+		- Je länger
 	- Coolidge effect.
 (Location 235)
 	  id:: 6282855a-e64c-4b19-b8a6-c096a5d763fc
 	- The appearance of a new female increases dopamine levels, stimulating the reward system.
 (Location 244)